 Pros and Cons of Leasing vs. Buying a Car

 Whether you’re moving to a city without reliable and affordable mass transportation, starting your first job or expanding your family, the decision to add a new vehicle to your life is a big one -- and choosing the make and model of your next set of wheels is the easiest part.
-Paying for a new or used vehicle is one of the largest expenses individuals and families incur, other than housing costs.
+Paying for a new or used vehicle is one of the most significant expenses individuals and families incur, other than housing costs.
 If you find the prospect of saving up for the full price of a car upfront or securing an auto loan daunting, you may want to consider leasing a vehicle -- though leasing a car is not for everyone.

-Below are some of the pros and cons of leasing a vehicle instead of buying one.
+Below are some of the pros and cons of leasing a car instead of buying one.

 - You’ll typically have lower monthly payments than an auto loan